THE PGC TOURNAMENT INDEX

 ***If your ball did cross grass and is deemed lost, please refer to our Local Desert Rule below***

 FOR COMPLETE EXPLANATION OF THE STROKE AND DISTANCE RULE, PLEASE VISIT: WWW.USGA.ORG

 - ***LOCAL DESERT RULE EXPLANATION***

-When the Desert Rule IS IN EFFECT – If your ball crosses over grass on the way to the desert and did not go OB:
+You have a maximum of 3 minutes to look for a ball.
+Then the our Local Desert Rule IS IN EFFECT – If your ball crosses over grass on the way to the desert and did not go OB:

 - The ball can be dropped behind where the original ball lay keeping that point directly between where you drop and the hole with a one stroke penalty.
 You can go back as far as you want. (e.g. if you find your drive in a bush and you choose to drop back on a direct line, you’re hitting 3 after your drop.)

 If your ball DOES NOT CROSS OVER GRASS on the way to the desert: